Killing of Daunte Wright: Family

 Soon after the incident, Wright's mother spoke with reporters and said her son had phoned her during the traffic stop.
 She said she had overheard what sounded like a scuffle and an officer saying, "Daunte, don't run" before the phone hung up, and that her son said he had been pulled over for having an air freshener hanging from his rear-view mirror.

-Wright's mother talked about seeing her son's body over FaceTime at a press conference on April 13.
+Wright's parents appeared on Good Morning America on April 13.
+At a press conference the same day, his mother talked about seeing her son's body over FaceTime at a press conference on April 13.
 The girlfriend of George Floyd was also one of Wright's former teachers, and attended the press conference for support.
-Floyd had been murdered during an arrest by Derek Chauvin of the Minneapolis police department on May 25, 2020.
-Relatives of at least six black men killed by the police and a family member of Emmett Till, who had been lynched in Money, Mississippi, in 1955, were also present.
+Floyd had been murdered during an arrest by Derek Chauvin of the Minneapolis Police Department on May 25, 2020.
+Relatives of at least six black men killed by the police and a family member of Emmett Till, who was lynched in Money, Mississippi, in 1955, were also present.

-Earlier that day, both parents appeared on Good Morning America, his father saying: "I lost my son, he's never coming back ...
-I can't accept that—a mistake, that doesn't even sound right," he added.
-"This officer has been on the force for 26 years.
-I can't accept that."
-The mother of Wright's son said: "His dad won't get to see him for his second birthday or for any of his birthdays.
-And I'm just so messed up about it because I feel like they stole my son's dad from him."

 Memorials and funeral

-The evening of April 11, 2021, mourners and protesters held an evening vigil for Wright near the Brooklyn Center location were he was killed.
-On April 14, 2021, protesters put up a large, wooden sculpture of a raised fist at the 63rd Avenue North and Kathrene Drive intersection where car driven by Wright collided with another vehicle.
+The evening of April 11, 2021, mourners and protesters held an evening vigil for Wright near the Brooklyn Center location where he was killed.
+On April 14, 2021, protesters put up a large, wooden sculpture of a raised fist at the 63rd Avenue North and Kathrene Drive intersection where the car driven by Wright collided with another vehicle.
 The sculpture had been displayed previously at George Floyd Square in Minneapolis, but it was replaced there by a version made of metal.
 People also placed memorials for Wright at the location he was shot and the location where he was pronounced dead.

 Wright's funeral was held in Minneapolis on April 22, 2021.
 In attendance were relatives of Breonna Taylor, Philando Castile, and Oscar Grant—black Americans who had been killed by police over the past dozen years—and the family of Emmett Till, a black American who was lynched in 1955.
-The eulogy was delivered by Al Sharpton.
-Jazz musician Keyon Harrold played an instrumental piece.
+The eulogy was delivered by Al Sharpton and jazz musician Keyon Harrold played an instrumental piece.
 Minnesota Governor Tim Walz, U.S. Senator Amy Klobuchar, and U.S. Representative Ilhan Omar attended the service.
 Walz issued a Minnesota proclamation that declared a moment of silence to coincide with the 12 p.m. start of the funeral.

-Trial
+In late 2023, the City of Brooklyn Center completed construction of a permanent memorial to Wright at 63rd Avenue North and Kathrene Drive to replace the fist sculpture and makeshift memorial that emerged soon after his death.